mojave-ghost/catnip-catcher/README.md

     ``` sh
     python main.py
 2. Use the left and right arrow keys to move the player left and right.
-3. Catch the falling apples with the player to increase your score.
+3. Catch the falling catnips with the player to increase your score.
-4. Avoid missing apples, as they will cause you to lose a heart.
+4. Avoid missing catnips, as they will cause you to lose a heart.
 5. The game ends when all hearts are lost.

 ## Game Mechanics